bdeckard92/dupUT/01-Class-Content/21-MERN/01-Activities/03-React-Router/README.md

 ## Assets

-The following image demonstrates the web application's appearance and functionality:
+The following screenshot demonstrates the web application's appearance and functionality:

 ![The single thought's page displays the thought's information, its list of comments, and a form to add a new comment.](./Images/01-screenshot.png)